ACExSWAROOP/Softhub/README.md

 # Softhub
-a package manager to install helpful apps.
+a package manager to install apps just by a click.